katcc/OffByHeartRelease/README.md

 You can get the full file path by dragging the application into the terminal.

-Your command should look something like this example: "xattr -d com.apple.quarantine /Users/YourName/Downloads/OffByHeartMac.app"
+Your command should look something like this example (without the quotes): "xattr -d com.apple.quarantine /Users/YourName/Downloads/OffByHeartMac.app"

 After running the command, the application should be unlocked and you should be able to launch it by double clicking the application.